yusuf-wadi/coding-challenge-2023-spring/README.md

 # Hello ACM

-This will be a notebook where I explore a data set with multiple algorithms and see what observations can be made.
-Let's start with KNearestNeighbors.
+This will be a notebook where I explore a data set with multiple algorithms and see what observations can be made

 ## Neighboring Stars

 ### K-Nearest Neighbors

 This algorithm takes data points and attempts to classify them against an x and y based on its nearest neighbors.
 Changing K changes the amount of neighbors tested.
 The neighbor with the highest count is decided to be the group that the data point belongs to.
-So if we say that a star belongs to one of several classes, by training a model to detect features to decide where a star belongs, we can take novel stars and accurately classify them.